-If you can no longer fit your car in your garage, you’re definitely not alone.
-The clutter in my garage has gotten a little bit out of control (maybe a little bit of an understatement).
-Here’s how I got rid of a ton of stuff, and exactly what I did with it!
+OK, so I’ll admit it, our garage had gotten a little bit out of control (maybe a little bit of an understatement).
+Projects like this can be daunting, in part because it can be hard to know where to go with everything!
+Here’s how I cleared out a ton of stuff, and exactly what I did with it!

 1. Assess the stuff